-Money market funds (MMFs) are a form of mutual investment fund.
-As the name implies, MMFs invest in a range of money market instruments, including those discussed in this book.
+Money market funds are a form of mutual investment fund.
+As the name implies, money market funds invest in a range of money market instruments, including those discussed in this book.

-To invest in an MMF, an investor has to buy shares in the fund company.
-By doing so, the investor has access to the returns offered by the full range of instruments that the fund buys.
+To invest in a money market fund, an investor has to buy shares in the fund company.
+By doing so, the investor has access to the returns offered by the full range of instruments which the fund buys.

-Most MMFs are domiciled in offshore locations for tax purposes.
+Most money market funds are domiciled in offshore locations for tax purposes.

-MMFs are widely available in most local markets and are also provided out of a variety of taxefficient locations.
+Availability Money market funds are widely available in most local markets and are also provided out of a variety of tax-efficient locations.

-In the USA, MMFs, as defined by the 2a-7 rules, are a popular location for short-term surplus cash.
-MMFs following similar rules are also available in Europe.
-International MMFs typically have an AAA rating from one or more rating agencies.
+In the USA, money market funds, as defined by the 2a-7 rules, are a popular location for short-term surplus cash.
+Money market funds following similar rules are also available in Europe.
+International money market funds typically have an AAA rating from one or more rating agencies.
 This rating imposes a slightly stricter requirement on the manager than the US 2a-7 rules.

 When making an investment in a mutual fund, an investor technically buys a share in the fund company.
-Investors earn a return, a dividend, on an MMF in one of two ways:
+Investors earn a return, a dividend, on a money market fund in one of two ways:

-- Constant net asset value (CNAV).
-In these funds, the value of the investment unit has a fixed face value.
+Constant net asset value (CNAV)

+The value of the investment unit has a fixed face value.
 The fund's income is accrued daily.
 The investor receives cash or can purchase new units with the income.
-For administrative convenience, the daily accrual is normally allowed to build up and be paid monthly. - Variable net asset value (VNAV).
-In these funds, income is again accrued daily.
-The investor benefits as the value of each investment unit increases to reflect that increase.
+For administrative convenience, the daily accrual is normally allowed to build up and be paid monthly.